emilsw/ew/index.md

 <p style="text-align:center"> <img src="/images/ew.png"> </p>

-## Hi!
-My name is Emils Veveris and I can help you optimize your website's conversion rate and grow your profits with solid research and testing. ##
+<h2 style="text-align:center">  Hi!
+My name is Emils Veveris and I can help you optimize your website's conversion rate and grow your profits with solid research and testing. </h2>

 Here's the bottom line: you really have just two choices when it comes to growing your online business: